 Q1: What is the underlying problem?

-Modern BI systems allow analysts to create calculations directly in client tools such as dashboards, spreadsheets, or notebooks.
+Modern BI systems allow human analysts and AI agents to create calculations directly.
+For human analysts that means in client tools such as dashboards, spreadsheets, or notebooks.
+For AI agents, that is their chain-of-thought or RAG processes.

 Examples include: